 The application form asks for information about their suitability, relevant experience and abilities as well as details of two independent referees.
 VVs must also supply copies of their driving documents so that the MCF is assured that vehicles are being used legally.

-Once through the vetting stage, volunteers will attend VV induction training which supplies the information and understanding necessary to act on behalf of the MCF – induction training lasts 1 day and takes place in Freemasons’ Hall, London.
+Once through the vetting stage, volunteers will attend VV induction training which supplies the information and understanding necessary to act on behalf of the MCF – induction training lasts two days and takes place in Freemasons’ Hall, London.
 Once VV induction is complete a VV must also sign a declaration that they understand and will work within the MCF’s VV Policies and Procedures.

 As VVs operate on behalf of the MCF they can claim back certain out-of-pocket expenses for carrying out visits on MCF business.

 If you’re interested in becoming a VV you should initially register your interest with your Provincial Grand Almoner who will give you an idea of the necessary time commitment and workload within your Province.